-- 1.15 On receiving a complaint Ofcom will forward a copy of the complaint to the broadcaster and ask it to provide a recording of the programme within five working days.11 At this stage, it is not appropriate for broadcasters to provide written responses on the substance of the complaint. - 1.16 If Ofcom considers that it requires further information from the complainant at this stage (for example, about their standing to make a complaint on their own or some other person's behalf, or about the substance of their complaint), it will write to the complainant requesting such information and will also provide it to the broadcaster. - 1.17 Of com will then decide whether or not to entertain the complaint.
-This decision is called the "Entertainment Decision".
+- 1.18 On receiving a complaint Ofcom will forward a copy of the complaint to the broadcaster and ask it to provide a recording of the programme within five working days.
+14 At this stage, we will not normally request the broadcaster to provide written representations on the substance of the complaint. - 1.19 If Ofcom considers that it requires further information from the complainant at this stage (for example, about their standing to make a complaint on their own or some other person's behalf, or about the substance of their complaint), it will write to the complainant requesting such information and will also provide it to the broadcaster.

-9 Broadcasters should be aware that they are required to ensure that Ofcom's functions in relation to Fairness and/or Privacy complaints are brought to the attention of the public.
+12 Broadcasters should be aware that they are required to ensure that Ofcom's functions in relation to Fairness and/or Privacy complaints are brought to the attention of the public.
 (These include functions which enable complainants to ask Ofcom to consider complaints where they are dissatisfied with the broadcaster's consideration of the complaint.
 Ofcom considers that, amongst other things, broadcasters should make clear to complainants the time limits that apply for pursuing complaints with Ofcom).

-10 The statutory requirements, derived from section 117 of the 1996 Act, and section 334 of the 2003 Act, are as follows.
+13 The statutory requirements, derived from section 117 of the 1996 Act, and section 334 of the 2003 Act, are as follows.
 Recordings of radio programmes must be kept by broadcasters for 42 days after the broadcast.
-Recordings of television programmes must be kept for 60 days except in the case of BBC1, BBC2, ITV1, Channel 4, Channel 5 and S4C in which case recordings must be kept for 90 days.
+Recordings of television programmes must be kept for 60 days except in the case of ITV1, Channel 4, Channel 5 and S4C in which case recordings must be kept for 90 days.

-11 It is a condition of all broadcast licences that a licensee must make and then retain a recording of all its programmes for a fixed period of days from broadcast (see time periods in footnote immediately above and paragraph 1.14 above), and at Ofcom's request must produce such recordings "forthwith".
+14 It is a condition of all broadcast licences that a licensee must make and then retain a recording of all its programmes for a fixed period of days from broadcast (see time periods in footnote immediately above and paragraph 1.17 above).
+If Ofcom requests it, the broadcaster must provide Ofcom with a copy of the recording to which a Fairness and Privacy complaint relates.

-1.18 Of com aims to asses and decide whether to entertain a complaint within 25 working days of receipt of the complaint and any further information requested from the complainant (as set out in paragraph 1.16).
+- 1.20 Of com will then decide whether or not to entertain the complaint.
+This decision is called the Entertainment Decision. - 1.21 Ofcom aims to assess and decide whether to entertain a complaint within 25 working days of receipt of the complaint and any further information requested from the complainant (as set out in paragraph 1.19).